ewnike/cost_cup/README.md

 ## Introduction

-This project involves setting up a PostgreSQL database, performing data dumps, and manipulating data files using pgAdmin, PostgreSQL, and Python.
+This project involves setting up a PostgreSQL database,the installation and the use of pgAdmin, and Python.

 ## Prerequisites